Jigsaws64/Jigsaws64.github.io/_posts/2024-06-10-CofeeShop.md

 This SQL injection allows us to retrieve all the items from the database

-Since 1=1 equates to true we get all the available items.
-The comment delimiter -- - means that anything after it will be treated as comment and thus ignored
+Since 1=1 equates to true, it allows us to retrieve all the available items.
+The comment delimiter `-- -` means that anything after it will be treated as comment and thus ignored by the database

 ![Simple SQL exploit](/assets/images/Coffe%20Shop/XSS%20Injection%202.png)